lancedb/lancedb/docs/src/basic.md

     ```

 !!! note "Why do I need to create an index manually?"
-    LanceDB does not automatically create the ANN index, for two reasons.
+    LanceDB does not automatically create the ANN index for two reasons.
 The first is that it's optimized
     for really fast retrievals via a disk-based index, and the second is that data and query workloads can
     be very diverse, so there's no one-size-fits-all index configuration.
 LanceDB provides many parameters
     to fine-tune index size, query latency and accuracy.
 See the section on